-French toast is a brunch staple, but it’s not always the healthiest.
-I’ve given my family’s secret French toast recipe a healthy twist just in time for the holidays to share with all of you!
+French toast is a brunch staple, but it’s not always easy finding a healthy french toast recipe.
+I’ve given my family’s secret baked French toast recipe a healthy twist with a few simple swaps just in time for the holidays to share with all of you!

-This upside down baked apple French toast can be made ahead of time, filled with nutritious ingredients and is sure to be a crowd pleaser.
+This upside down baked apple French toast can be made ahead of time, is filled with nutritious ingredients and is sure to be a crowd-pleaser.

 Most people look forward to Thanksgiving dinner when the holiday season hits.
 However, I patiently (okay, not so patiently) anticipate Christmas morning.
 For as long as I can remember, my family has always started the festivities off with a delicious brunch spread that always includes the infamous upside down baked apple French toast.